mlcommons/mlcube/docs/runners/ssh-runner.md

 ## Configuring MLCubes

+!!! attention
-> This runner must be configured by users explicitly: `mlcube configure --mlcube=. --platform=ssh`
+    This runner must be configured by users explicitly: `mlcube configure --mlcube=. --platform=ssh`

 During the `configure` phase, the following steps are performed.